 Current inflation dynamics are going to keep the heat on the U.S. Federal Reserve to raise rates more if it’s really serious about not repeating the mistakes of the 1960s and 1970s.
 Beyond the expected 50 basis point rate hike at the Fed’s December policy meeting, the market doesn’t think the central bank will ultimately go beyond 5%.
 Plus, the consensus view on U.S. gross domestic product (GDP), although more tempered of late, still calls for something close to a soft landing next year.
 In contrast, I believe the U.S. economy is likely to slip into a mild recession, contracting by about 2%.

-In addition, the labour market keeps chugging along with solid job and wage growth.
+In addition, the labor market keeps chugging along with solid job and wage growth.
 It looks to me like wages could stay higher even through a recession.
-The U.S. labour force is getting older, and the labour participation rate decline seen during the pandemic shows few signs of rebounding.
+The U.S. labor force is getting older, and the labor participation rate decline seen during the pandemic shows few signs of rebounding.

 Given these pressures, there is a real risk the Fed raises rates beyond 5%.
 I also don’t see a Fed pivot (rate cuts back down to 3% or 2%) unless the recession turns severe or financial markets show signs of breaking.